ESMValGroup/ESMValTool_Tutorial/setup.md

   --directory-prefix $HOME/default_inputpath/
 ~~~

-The [dataset.urls](ds) file contains all data set urls and in comments the used search constraints.
+The [dataset.urls][ds] file contains all data set urls and in comments the used search constraints.

 You will also need to able to use: